Bolivarcoin (BOLI) Tops 24-Hour Volume of $16.00

 Buying and Selling Bolivarcoin

 It is usually not currently possible to buy alternative cryptocurrencies such as Bolivarcoin directly using US dollars.
-Investors seeking to acquire Bolivarcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bolivarcoin using one of the exchanges listed above.
+Investors seeking to trade Bolivarcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bolivarcoin using one of the aforementioned exchanges.

 Receive News & Updates for Bolivarcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bolivarcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.